ScazLab/human_robot_collaboration/README.md

 To enable this mode, run this in two separate terminals:

- 1. `roslaunch baxter_collaboration baxter_marker_publisher.launch`
+ 1. `roslaunch human_robot_collaboration baxter_marker_publisher.launch`
- 2. `roslaunch baxter_collaboration flatpack_furniture.launch` or `roslaunch baxter_collaboration tower_building.launch`.
+ 2. `roslaunch human_robot_collaboration flatpack_furniture.launch` or `roslaunch human_robot_collaboration tower_building.launch`.
 These are two predefined launch files that we use for two different experiments we ran in the lab.
-If you would like to create and use your own high-level actions, we suggest you to specialize the [`ArmCtrl` class](https://github.com/ScazLab/baxter_collaboration/blob/master/baxter_collaboration_lib/include/robot_interface/arm_ctrl.h).
-See the [`flatpack_furniture library`](https://github.com/ScazLab/baxter_collaboration/tree/master/baxter_collaboration/lib/include/flatpack_furniture) for inspiration on how to do it.
+If you would like to create and use your own high-level actions, we suggest you to specialize the [`ArmCtrl` class](https://github.com/ScazLab/human_robot_collaboration/blob/master/human_robot_collaboration_lib/include/robot_interface/arm_ctrl.h).
+See the [`flatpack_furniture library`](https://github.com/ScazLab/human_robot_collaboration/tree/master/human_robot_collaboration/lib/include/flatpack_furniture) for inspiration on how to do it.

 Now, the user should be able to request actions to either one of the two arms by using the proper service (`/action_provider/service_left` for left arm, `/action_provider/service_right` for right arm).
 Here are some examples to make the demo work from terminal:
   * `rosservice call /action_provider/service_right "{action: 'hold'}"`
   * `rosservice call /action_provider/service_left "{action: 'get', objects: [17]}"`

 Similarly to Mode A, these same services can be requested directly _within_ your code.
-Please take a look at the [`DoAction.srv` file](https://github.com/ScazLab/baxter_collaboration/blob/master/baxter_collaboration_msgs/srv/DoAction.srv) for further info.
+Please take a look at the [`DoAction.srv` file](https://github.com/ScazLab/human_robot_collaboration/blob/master/human_robot_collaboration_msgs/srv/DoAction.srv) for further info.

 #### Non-exhaustive list of supported actions